opt-out-tools/start-here/README.md

 machine learning models are being evaluated for their ability to classify misogynistic text.
-If you would like to contribute to the project, please see the [CONTRIBUTING.md](https://github.com/opt-out-tools/start-here/blob/master/CONTRIBUTING.md) first, and then check out the repos.
+If you would like to contribute to the project, please see the [CONTRIBUTING.md](https://github.com/opt-out-tools/start-here/blob/master/CONTRIBUTING.md) first, and then check out the CONTRIBUTING.md for the repo you want to work on.

 A 5 second contribution can be to :star: the [opt-out repo](https://github.com/opt-out-tools/opt-out), the more stars we get the more